 While HSV-1 and HSV-2 are very similar, they may manifest with different symptoms in different parts of the body.
 HSV-1 usually remains dormant in the nerve cells near the base of the neck and cause viral shedding and outbreaks on the mouth or face.
 However, in the case of an HSV-2 infection, the herpes cells are located near the base of the spine and cause outbreaks in the genital area.

-By definition, genital herpes is one of the most common sexually transmitted diseases that affects both men and women.
-Approximately one out of six individuals suffer from this disease that accumulates infectious fluids in sores.
-Genital herpes is commonly passed from one partner to the next from skin to skin contact or coming into contact with the fluids from open sores.
+By definition, genital herpes is one of the most common sexually transmitted diseases that affect both men and women.
+Approximately one out of six individuals suffering from this disease that accumulates infectious fluids in sores.
+Genital herpes is commonly passed from one partner to the next from the skin to skin contact or coming into contact with the fluids from open sores.

 Symptoms of a Genital Herpes Infection

 The herpes simplex virus is very contagious and can easily passed from one person to the next even if the person is not aware of having the disease.
 Genital herpes can cause very irritating and uncomfortable symptoms that can worsen with irritation.
 The most prevalent symptoms of genital herpes are sores and blisters that are painful, itchy, and purulent.

 An infection may go unnoticed for a period of time because it may appear as a pimple on the face and mistaken for general acne.
 Sores may appear on the mouth, anus, or genital area causing a red blemish that grows worse as it fills with fluid.
 During an outbreak, the infected individual may also experience a fever, body aches, and swollen glands.

 Perhaps one of the most bothersome aspects of this disease is that it could take weeks for an outbreak to go away and sores to heal even with the use of medications.
 The sores may also leave a scar on the superficial layers of the skin.
 In fact, repeat infections and outbreaks are very common, especially within the first year of suffering with herpes.